learn-co-curriculum/git-workflow-branching-terminology/README.md

 What is the difference between fetch and pull?

+Here, the `git fetch` command is being used.
 !["git fetch"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20fetch.gif)
+As you can see with `git fetch`, there's a lot of text displayed in the console after the command is submitted.
 !["git pull"](https://curriculum-content.s3.amazonaws.com/prework/git-workflow/git%20pull.gif)
+With `git pull`, we see the text "Fast-forward" and some `+` and `-` symbols.
+So what is happening here?

 - `git fetch` **only** downloads new data from a remote repository.
 Fetch will never change anything on your local repository.
 Fetching is what you do when